 My concern begins with his lack of character which I see on constant display in the media.
 Sadly, there is no evidence in him of any of the traits I admire in a national leader – integrity, conviction, humility, worldliness, compassion or vision – as he continually opts for political expedience over public interest.
 With John Howard – love him or loath him – at least you knew where he stood.
-Morrison shape-shifts with the political winds and, after three years in power, I don’t have a clue what he stands for apart from holding on to power, an association with the Pentecostal church and his vaudevillian support of the Cronulla Sharks.
+Morrison shape-shifts with the political winds and, after three years in the top job, I don’t have a clue what he stands for apart from holding on to power, an association with the Pentecostal church and his vaudevillian support of the Cronulla Sharks.
 He looks like a man who arrives at the PM’s desk daily but, once the door closes, pinches himself to prove he’s there.
 Please tell me about the inspiring vision he has for our country, convince me he’s ever been the smartest person in the room or brought an original idea to the table, give me an example of one thing he’s done on the international stage that gives us all reason to be proud of him as our leader.